 A pension liability benefit payment schedule is a term structure or yield curve often referred to as the liability cash flows.
 In order to match or de-risk each pension liability benefit payment requires a matching cash flow from assets.
 Basically, only bonds produce a certain cash flow (and perhaps, annuities).
 That is why bonds are used as the way to defease, immunize, and de-risk a pension plan.
 Our LBP is a portfolio of investment grade corporate bonds that cash flow matches each benefit payment at the lowest cost to the plan.
-Our LBP should reduce funding costs, at current interest rates, by about 2%+ per year (1-10 years = 20%+).
+It is a cost optimization model that goes through several iterations to calculate the lowest cost bond portfolio that can cash flow match and fund net Retired Lives chronologically.
+Our LBP should reduce funding costs by 8% to 15% vs. ASC 715 discount rates (AA corporate rates), 15% to 20% vs. U.S. Treasury STRIPS and 20% to 25% vs. insurance annuities.